 Undergraduate students must take the following classes in order to apply for the ESL or bilingual approval/endorsement:, , (required for the bilingual endorsement), , , (required for the ESL endorsement), , and .
 In addition, / , / , and/or may be taken to provide additional credit hours for the endorsement.
 A letter from a professor is required to certify the requirement for 100 clock hours of clinical experience.

-EDUC 125.
+EDUC 135.
 The School and Society.
 Introductory course to provide a broad exposure to the foundations of education in the United States through history, many aspects of culture and society, theoretical concepts, current issues, and their educational implications.
-Explores these topics through the lenses of the conceptual framework of the education department which include teaching for social justice, making informed decisions, and acting responsibly.
-Corequisite .
-Diversity designation. $30 fee.
+Explores these topics through the lenses of the Education Department conceptual framework, Teaching and Leading for Human Flourishing, which includes embodying justice, making ethical and reasoned decisions, and acting in a Christ-like manner.
+(2)

-EDUC 125L.
-Multicultural Tutoring Practicum.
-A tutoring experience with students from cultural settings different from that of the college student’s background.
+EDUC 136L.
+Cross-Cultural Tutoring.
+A tutoring experience with students from cultural and linguistic settings different from that of the college student’s background.
 Most of the assignments are arranged through the Christian Service Council.
-Concurrent with Graded pass/fail.
+Concurrent with .
+Graded pass/fail.
 (1)

 EDUC 241.
 Outdoor Education.
 Principles of instruction in outdoor education as a teacher of elementary and middle school children.
 Prerequisite: (or concurrent with) .
 Taught at in the summer.
 (2 or 4) Su

 EDUC 304.
 Early Childhood Education.
 The theoretical and pedagogical background for teaching children in preschool through age 8.
 Emphasis on the design and execution of appropriate teaching-learning experiences for children ages 3-8.
 Required for kindergarten and strongly recommended for those intending to teach primary-age children.
 Prerequisites: , , ,. $5 field trip fee.
 (2)